Today, I will share a few yoga moves you can do before bed for relaxation.

-This contract-relax motion helps in relaxing your tight upper trapezius, middle trapezius, and rhomboid muscles.
+This contract-relax motion helps relax your tight upper trapezius, middle trapezius, and rhomboid muscles.

 Perform one set of 5 reps in a smooth, controlled movement feeling a contraction in the upper trapezius, upper neck, and midback area.
 The intensity should be light.

 Sit on the floor with your legs crossed.
 Drop your head down and use your hands to pull the head forward.
 Raise your head and relax when making these yoga moves.

 Seated Forward Head Pulls